boris-kz/CogAlg/README.md

 My hierarchy is also dynamic: pattern is displaced from level by a miss to new input, then forwarded to existing or newly formed higher level.
 So, higher-level patterns include lower-level variables, as well as their derivatives.
 The derivatives are summed within pattern, then evaluated for extending intra-pattern search and feedback.
 Thus, both hierarchy of patterns per system and sub-hierarchy of variables per pattern expand with experience.

 Another technique similar to mine is hierarchical clustering.
 But conventional clustering defines match as inverted difference between inputs.
-This is the opposite of matrix multiplication, which computes match, but there is no representation of coincident difference.
+This is the opposite of matrix multiplication, which computes match but not coincident difference.
 And it’s also wrong: match is a common subset of comparands, distinct from and complementary to the difference between them.
 Both should be computed, because each has independent predictive value.